MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-quarkus-java-app-with-maven-plugin.md

    ![Front Page for Quarkus](./media/Quarkus/Quarkus-front-page-11.png)

-   When your web application has been deployed, you will be able to manage it through the [Azure portal].
+   When your web application has been deployed, you'll be able to manage it through the [Azure portal].

    * Your web application will be listed in **microprofile** resource group: